danielcifuentes54/vault-associate-certification/README.md

 * Everything in Vault is **path-based**
 * The path prefix tell Vault which component a request should be routed.
-* Secret engines, auth methods, and audit devices are  "mmounted" at a specified path
+* Secret engines, auth methods, and audit devices are  "mounted" at a specified path
 * Paths available are dependent on the features enabled in Vault, such as Auth methods and secrets engines
 * System backend is a default backend in Vault which is mmounted at the /sys endpoint
 * Vault components can be enabled at ANY path you'd like using the -path flag (Each component have a default path)